aaaaaa123456789/libplum/docs/structs.md

 };
 ```

-(Note: in C89 mode, the `palette` and `data` members replace their respective anonymous unions, and the convenience
+(Note: in C89 mode, the `palette` and `data` members replace their respective anonymous unions, and the corresponding
 typed aliases are not available.)

 This structure contains an image.
 An image is fully defined by its size and its pixel data, in the format determined